 No village visit is complete without sampling some old-fashioned Korean snacks.
 Look for:

-- Hotteok: Sweet, syrup-filled pancakes—warm, gooey, and deeply comforting.
+- Hotteok: Sweet, syrup-filled pancakes — warm, gooey and deeply comforting.

 - Seasonal specials: Persimmons in autumn, roasted chestnuts in winter, or icy sikhye (sweet rice drink) in summer.

-- Admission: 15,000 won for adults (discounts for youth, children, and seniors).
+- Admission: 15,000 won for adults (discounts for youth, children and seniors).

 - Getting There:

-- Subway + Taxi: Take Line 1 (dark blue) to Suwon Station, then a quick taxi (10–15 mins).
+- Subway and taxi: Take Line 1 (dark blue) to Suwon Station, then a quick taxi (10–15 minutes).

 - Accessibility: The grounds are mostly flat and stroller-friendly, though some paths are gravel or dirt.